ART – Years 7 – 13, IGCSE and A / AS Levels

 Music class at British West Indies Collegiate Providenciales Turks and Caicos Islands

-Mr Brentford Handfield is the sole teacher of music.
+Mr Brentford Handfield, Head of Music, is instructing years 7 – 11.
 Mr Handfield is also responsible for the school band and co-ordinates music events at school.

 PHYSICAL EDUCATION: Years 7 – 11